 You’ve been waiting for this moment for a long time, and it finally comes.
 Now is your opportunity to apply for nursing school and take the initial steps toward a career in your chosen field!
 However, applying to nursing school isn’t as easy as you expect.
 You’ll have to take the TEAS first.
-The TEAS 6 includes the same four topics as its previous ones: English and Language Usage, Reading, Science, and Mathematics.
-This article will show you all you need to know about the TEAS 6 Math part and provide you with the TEAS Math Study Guide.
+This article will show you all you need to know about the TEAS 6 Math section and provide you with the TEAS Math Study Guide.
 For practice questions, visit our homepage to take the free and full TEAS practice test pack with more than 500 questions for all TEAS subtests.

 ATI TEAS 6 Math Review

 The ATI TEAS, as you may know, is an entrance exam meant to assess nursing school candidates’ knowledge before they are accepted into their chosen program.
 The TEAS is always developing and changing its contents to better meet the nursing curriculum as it changes to match various medical developments and expectations for entering nurses, thanks to the ever-changing nature of the nursing field, as well as the medical field as a whole.

 The TEAS 6 is divided into four sections: English and Language Usage, Reading, Science, and Math.
 This blog will provide you with information about the TEAS Math review.